parth1899/Artha-Yukti/README.md

-# 📈 ArthaYukti – A Deep Learning-Driven Financial Sentiment Analysis & Stock Forecasting Platform
+# Deep Learning-Driven Financial Sentiment Analysis & Stock Forecasting Platform
 Built for INDOvateAI Sprint 2025 | Secured Second Prize 🏆

 This project integrates FinBERT-based sentiment analysis with an LSTM-based stock price prediction model to provide a comprehensive market analysis.
 It dynamically assigns weightage to sentiment and price forecasts to improve investment decision-making.